 Opticos supports a healthy lifestyle and we have found that a good way to connect with each other is to exercise together.
 May it be a joint workout at the gym nearby during the lunch break?
 A morning run before work, or in this case, train for and run a race together.
 We believe running is a great way to step outside of the formal environment at work.
 It’s a great way to get to know each other and informally discuss what is on our minds, whether it is work-related or not.
 Many of us meet on a weekly basis, but still, we don’t necessarily know a lot about each other.
 Running enables us to foster deeper relationships and to show a different side of ourselves.
 Our incentive for this challenge is to engage with each other in a way that isn’t related to our day-to-day work.

-That’s why I and a group of colleagues have decided to train for the New York Marathon.
-During the time leading up to the race, which takes place in November, we will not only train individually but as a group as well in order to encourage each other, as it is the first marathon for many of us.
-We will have structured training sessions following training programs that are individually adapted to each colleague’s goal for the race.
+That’s why I and a group of colleagues decided to train for the New York Marathon.
+Well, that was before it got canceled.
+During the time leading up to the race, which normally takes place in November, we will not only train individually but as a group as well in order to encourage each other, as was supposed to be the first marathon for many of us.
+We planned to have structured training sessions following training programs that are individually adapted to each colleague’s goal for the race.
 Some of us have long experience of running and have a target time in mind, while some of us are relatively new to it and are fine with running the 42-kilometers at an even pace.
 We are all at different levels but it’s something for us to bond over.
 That’s the great thing about running, it is not only a personal challenge but also very sociable.
-Considering the ongoing Covid-19 pandemic, we might not make it to New York this year but that does not stop us from training for it!
+As you know the Covid-19 pandemic prevented us from going, but it did not stop us from training for it!